Private Alternative Loans

 Private education loans are non-federal, credit-based loans offered by banks, credit unions, state agencies, and private education loan providers.
 These loans can help cover educational expenses that may remain after all other forms of financial aid have been applied not to exceed your Cost of Attendance.

 Before considering a private education loan, it is important that all students review and exhaust their eligibility for federal student aid, including grants, work-study, and federal loans.
-To apply for federal aid, students must complete the Free Application for Federal Student Aid (FAFSA) at studentaid.gov.
+To apply for federal aid, students must complete the Free Application for Federal Student Aid (FAFSA) at https://studentaid.gov.
 You can also visit the site to learn more about your eligibility and explore available federal aid programs.

 How to Use ELM Select: